<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div class="et_pb_text_inner"><p>If you owe the IRS more than you can afford to pay, Form 433-A will likely become one of the most important documents in your tax resolution case.
 This Collection Information Statement is the IRS&#8217;s tool for understanding your complete financial picture—and it directly determines what resolution options are available to you, from installment agreements to offers in compromise to currently not collectible status.</p>

 <p>At the Law Office of Pietro Canestrelli, we&#8217;ve completed hundreds of Form 433-A submissions for California taxpayers facing IRS collection action.
-As a former IRS agent, Pietro Canestrelli knows exactly how IRS Collection officers review these forms and what common mistakes lead to rejected applications or unfavorable collection decisions.
+As a former IRS Attorney of the Office of Chief Counsel in Washington, D.C., Pietro Canestrelli knows exactly how IRS Collection officers review these forms and what common mistakes lead to rejected applications or unfavorable collection decisions.
 This comprehensive guide walks you through every section of Form 433-A, explains what the IRS is looking for, and helps you present your financial situation accurately and effectively.</p>

 <h2>What Is Form 433-A and When Is It Required?</h2>